 Somebody’s gotta do it.

-February 9, 2019.
-I started doing it ten years ago because I wanted to eat well at home.
+February 5, 2022.
+I started doing it twelve years ago because I wanted to eat well at home.
 For a lot less money than it costs to eat well at good restaurants here in New York.
 Raise my standard of living, lower my cost of living.
 Good reason to learn to cook at the age of 60.

 I’ve been hearing about another reason lately, in emails.
 A profoundly compelling reason.
 More and more of you older guys are thinking about cooking because, well, there might not be somebody else to feed you.
 Right now.
 Or in the imaginable future.

 “I am only beginning to learn to cook; my wife is an excellent one and so I’ve never made any effort to learn until the past few years since we retired.
 It became clear to me the need to learn enough about cooking to learn to survive at home, in the unfortunate event that I become her caretaker or a widower.”